jahwsuf/jahwsuf.github.io/oni/ranching_mark_1/index.md

 * Three Dupes
 * 16,000 kcal of food (A bit over 5 days of food for three dupes)
 * Starting oxygen (probably good for around 5 - 7 days with three dupes)
-* A gate with a pretty light show.
+* A gate (the Printing Pod) with a pretty light show.
-  * More seriously, this gate is your base's initial center, and every three days it will offer you the selection of 1 of 3 new dupes that you **may** add to your growing colony.
+  * More seriously, the Printing Pod is your base's initial center, and every three days it will offer you the selection of 1 of 3 new dupes that you **may** add to your growing colony.
 Note, "**may**."
 You have the option of denying all of them entry, and I highly advise you make use of that from time to time... probably more often than not.
 Learning to manage your colony's size is a very important part of the game, and the game's difficulty increases with your Dupe count, as it affects your core Oxygen and food consumption rates.
-  * It is no coincidence that your starting food is right by the gate; the gate provides a lot of decor that helps reduce early stress, so having your Dupes eat right by the gate is a helpful default behavior while you work on other matters.
+  * It is no coincidence that your starting food is right by the Printing Pod; it provides a lot of decor that helps reduce early stress, so having your Dupes eat there is a helpful default behavior while you work on other matters.
 * Not much initial free space.
 The good news is, you can dig out the entirety of your initial biome with ease!
 * The ability to build the following as soon as you mine your first blocks:
   * Ladders